-The extent to which the COVID-19 pandemic impacts the Company's operations and those of our tenants will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impact, and the direct and indirect economic effects of the pandemic and containment measures, among others.
+However, the extent to which the COVID-19 pandemic further impacts the Company's operations and those of our tenants will depend on future developments, including the impact of the Delta, Omi cron or other variants of COVID-19 in the U.S. The impact cannot be predicted with confidence, including the scope, severity and duration of the pandemic's variants, the actions taken to contain the pandemic's variants or mitigate their impact, and the direct and indirect economic effects of the pandemic's variants and containment measures, among others.